DiamondLightSource/aioca/docs/api.rst

 produce output similar to that produced by the ``cainfo`` command line tool.

+All of the above functions will make a connection to a channel which is cached for future calls.
+If you need to clear this cache (e.g. in tests) you can call:

+.. autofunction:: purge_channel_caches

 All the async functions in the `aioca` interface can be run under the asyncio event loop.
 A convenience function is provided to do this: